Miriam Rivera: Life and career

 Rivera said she soon started taking hormones.
-She told reporters she came out after being suspended from school at age 12, and her family was supportive.
+She told reporters she came out after being suspended from school at age 12.

-Remy Blumenfeld first saw Rivera participating in a girl band, after which he planned to cast her in a TV show that was later released as There's Something About Miriam.
+Remy Blumenfeld first saw Rivera performing in Speed Angels - a transgender girl band- after which he planned to cast her in a TV show that was later released as There's Something About Miriam.
 She was filmed in Ibiza for There's Something About Miriam in 2003, but the show's airdate was delayed until out-of-court settlement of litigation by contestants in 2004.
 It originally aired in the United Kingdom on Sky1 in February 2004.
 Hosted by Tim Vincent, it featured six men wooing Rivera without revealing that she was transgender until the final episode.
 Rivera enjoyed the attention she received following the show.

 After the high ratings for the show, she was cast as a guest on Big Brother Australia 2004, also produced by Endemol.
 A documentary about her life was commissioned but not aired.

 She stated she never planned to have sex reassignment surgery, citing concerns about complications or loss of sensation.
 She said, "My mother always says to me, 'Why would you want to be half-and-half?
 Why don't you want to be a complete woman?'
 But I just love myself and I'm really enjoying my life."

-The New York Post reported that Rivera was seriously injured in 2007 when she was thrown out of a third-story window at her home.
-Rivera later told reporters she fell out of a fourth-story window while trying to escape a burglar.
+Rivera told reporters in 2007 that she fell out of a fourth-story window while trying to escape an intruder.
 In 2008, she was a special guest on Ewa Drzyzga's TVN show Rozmowy w toku in Poland.
 In more recent years, Rivera was active in Manhattan's ball culture.

 Personal life and death

 Rivera was married to Daniel Cuervo, with whom she lived in New York City.
 She was found dead on 5 February 2019, in her apartment in Mexico.
 Her death was confirmed by Cuervo in a Facebook post and received news coverage six months later.
 Her death was classified as suicide by hanging by the police, but Cuervo believes she was murdered.
-Cuervo received a death threat from someone who told him to "never come back to Mexico" and not to prepare her funeral.
+Cuervo received a death threat from someone who told him to "never come back to Mexico" and to prepare her funeral.